konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)

 > [!TIP]
-> The versatility of these API's are shown with additional clients implemented for
+> The versatility of these API's are denoted in upper left of diagram, through additional clients implemented for
-> voice recognition (like alexa, or siri), and other other messaging systems like telegram, X, discourse, nodered, apache (tomcat) and slack.
+> voice recognition (like Alexa, or Siri), and over messaging systems like telegram, X, discourse, nodered, apache (tomcat) and slack.

 # Semantic Marker™️  REST and MQTT API